 Sensory gardens have a vast range of benefits and are a perfect way to improve the sensory development of autism sufferers.

 Autism is a developmental disability that impairs social interaction, communication, and behaviour.
 Sufferers find it hard to understand the emotions of others, and often have delayed language development.
 It is common for individuals with autism to suffer from a variety of cognitive, learning, emotional, and behaviour problems.
-There is no cure for autism, but speech and language therapy, occupational therapy, educational support, and a number of autism interventions are available to help sufferers and improve their way of life.
+There is no cure for autism, but speech and language therapy, occupational therapy, educational support, sensory aids and a number of autism interventions are available to help sufferers and improve their way of life.

 A sensory garden stimulates all senses: sight, touch, taste, and sound, all through the use of different plants and materials.
 These gardens allow autism sufferers to explore their senses in a safe and stimulating environment.
 Early intervention is important for autistic children, and a sensory garden allows children to explore their senses without feeling overwhelmed by them.